ablab/stringdecomposer/README.md

 ```

-Alternatively, StringDecomposer can be installed from source.
+Alternatively, StringDecomposer can be build and installed from source.

 Requirements:
 - Python3.5+